 Storage Tips

-This Cinnamon Apple Compote can be stored in the fridge for 7-10 days when placed in a sealed airtight glass container, like a ball jar.
+This Cinnamon Apple Compote can be stored in the fridge for 7-10 days when placed in a sealed airtight glass container, like a ball jar, preserving the fresh apple and cinnamon flavors.

 FAQs About Cinnamon Apple Compote